 - Complex business models at global scales where companies set up manufacturing or assembly facilities closer to markets and locations to reduce conversion costs.

-- Lean Manufacturing and cost per unit concept are demanding that the managers keep looking to reduce the procurement cost as well as procurement logistics cost.
+- Lean Manufacturing and cost per unit concept are demanding that managers keep looking to reduce the procurement cost as well as procurement logistics cost.
 Supplier companies now hold inventories closer to the buyer and postpone taking inventory ownership up to the point of consumption.

 Over the last two decades, growing concerns about ecosystem quality have led to a renewed interest in environmentalism, especially in many customer bases.
 Purchasing professionals are now rethinking purchasing strategies that have traditionally neglected environmental impacts.
 Areas now being addressed are: